utk-cs340-spring23/students/azhang13.md

 - Major: Computer Science and Mathematics

 ## Background
-I'm a sophomore at UTK.
+I'm currently a sophomore at UTK.
+I started coding in high school and have used agile/scrum methodologies only a few times.

 ## Interests
 I like playing guitar and piano, as well as writing music.